ukyzky/eurorack/README.md

 We can select short length loop patterns from locked random rhythm.

-The loop start position setting can be saved to non volatile memory.
+The loop start position setting is saved to non volatile memory.

 Play scenario is: